CivicActions/ssp-toolkit/docs/controls/IA.md

-#### LINCS specific control or LINCS Responsibility
+#### Drupal specific control support

-LINCS internal users are required to take appropriate measures in the handling of passwords including:
+CivicActions internal users are required to take appropriate measures in the handling of passwords including:

 * Not transmitting user names and passwords together in an unencrypted format